weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

-The first ones are from Fontane's "Effi Briest", a somewhat German version of "Madame Bovary".
-The second quote alludes to Effi's and Instetten's wedding which coincides with the national day of Germany (not a good omen, given the outcome of the novel 😇).
+The first two quotes are from Fontane's "Effi Briest", in many respects the righteous German counterpart to "Madame Bovary".
+The second quote alludes to Effi's and Instetten's wedding which coincides with the national day of Germany (not a good omen, given the tragic outcome of the novel 😇).

 Four last examples from the English corpus: